 I’m not sure if it’s true, but I don’t doubt it…

-Sales teaches you incredible skills – persuasion, resiliency (after you get hung up on a few times or yelled at once or twice, you realize it’s NOT a big deal and life goes on).
+Sales teaches you incredible skills – like persuasion, and resiliency (after you get hung up on a few times or yelled at once or twice, you realize it’s NOT a big deal and life goes on).

 In one of my first jobs after graduating college, I was on the customer service team and sat right next to the sales team…